Attributes of a Link Element

 Identifies the type of relations between the linked resource and the resource.
-Currently Veeam Backup Enterprise Manager RESTful API offers two types of relations:
+Currently Veeam Backup Enterprise Manager REST API offers two types of relations:

 In the entity reference resource representation, the Alternate value in the Rel attribute of the link identifies that the link is a reference to the resource entity.
 In the entity resource representation, it identifies the link to the reference representation.
-To learn more, see Resource Representation for Key Resources.
+For details, see Resource Representation for Key Resources.